Reflective deliberation

 • It’s not necessarily the only correct interpretation of Kant.

-• But it’s very valuable because it shows that a reasonably straightforward and convincing interpretation of Kant is possible.
+• But it’s valuable because it shows that a straightforward of Kant is possible.

 Our self-conscious nature